 “Rookout makes it possible to find bugs without spending hours on log-collection and trying to simulate the unique real-world environment of a particular hospital network”.

-Register for a trial to test the power of live-debugging of your Electron app.
+Sign up for a free account to test the power of live-debugging of your Electron app.